SwarmUS/TestBench-Python/README.md

  The saved data is found in the `/src/data` folder.
 Each CSV is timestamped and named using the "validation_" prefix.
 For a visual analysis of the data, 3 plots have already been created.
 Running `src/analysis/analyze_interloc_validation` will produce:
  - A representation of the acquired angles for each position.
  - The error between the calculated angle and the actual orientation of the emmiter.
- - The standard deviation of the angles calculated at each position.
+ - The standard deviation of the angles calculated at each position.<br />
  To select which file to analyze, edit :
 ```python
 analyze_validation("../data/validation_hb6.csv")